mdepx/mdepx/README.md

 # Getting started

-Osfive has no build system.
-You have to construct a GNU or BSD makefile for your application and list all the files you want to include to the build.
+Osfive has a Makefile-based build system.
+You have to construct a makefile for your application.
+Both GNU and BSD make supported.
 See [example applications](https://github.com/osfive/).

+Basic rules for the makefiles:
+  * Define APP name, MACHINE you target, KERNEL options and list of LIBRARIES.
+  * Define list of OBJECTS including your app files and kernel drivers.
+  * Provide an LDSCRIPT.
+  * Define a toolchain paths to CC, LD and OBJCOPY.
+  * Include bsd.mk or gnu.mk

 # Contributing

-Please submit patches on github.
+Please submit pull requests on github or send patches to br@bsdpad.com.

 Note that Osfive uses FreeBSD [style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9) guide.